abernier/auqlue/README.md

 ## Using [CI/CD](https://github.com/abernier/auqlue/actions?query=workflow%3Aci%2Fcd) workflow

 Pre-requisite:
-1. Generate a NPM token
+1. Generate a new NPM access token on [npmjs.com](https://www.npmjs.com/) (you need a NPM account and be logged-in)
 2. Set it as `NPM_TOKEN` secret (in `Settings > Secrets` and as referenced into [`cicd.yml`](https://github.com/abernier/auqlue/blob/master/.github/workflows/cicd.yml#L37) file)

 Then, to release a new version on [npm](https://www.npmjs.com/package/auqlue):